siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/380-2025-03-04-migrating-an-existing-xml-based-app-to-jetpack-compose-a-comprehensive-guide.md

 ---
 In the ever-evolving world of Android development, staying up-to-date with the latest tools and frameworks is essential for building modern, maintainable, and performant applications.
 One of the most significant shifts in recent years has been the introduction of **Jetpack Compose**, Google's modern toolkit for building native UI.
 Jetpack Compose represents a paradigm shift from the traditional XML-based UI development to a declarative, Kotlin-first approach.

 If you're working on an existing Android app that uses XML layouts, you might be wondering how to migrate to Jetpack Compose.
-This blog post will guide you through the process, providing insights, best practices, and practical steps to make the transition as smooth as possible.
+This article will guide you through the process, providing insights, best practices, and practical steps to make the transition as smooth as possible.

 ---